s009desh/web-data-sdk/README.md

 After successfully completing Step 3, you can track viewer metrics in the FastPix dashboard once playback ends.
 Steps 4, 5, and 6 are optional and can be utilized as needed to enhance your integration.

-# STEP 4: Enhance your tracking with user passable metadata
+# Step 4: Enhance Tracking with User Passable Metadata

 Check out the [user-passable metadata](https://docs.fastpix.io/docs/user-passable-metadata) documentation to see the metadata supported by FastPix.
 You can use custom metadata fields like `custom_1` to `custom_10` for your business logic, giving you the flexibility to pass any required values.
 Named attributes, such as `video_title` and `video_id`, can be passed directly as they are.